chachoutaieb/encoding_energy_co2/README.md

-# Energy and Carbon Emissions of Modern Video Encoders
+# Energy Consumption and Carbon Emissions of Modern Video Encoders
-In this project,  we provide a comparative study between different video encoder standard namely H.264/AVC, H.265/HEVC, VVC, VP9, and AV1,  in terms of quality, energy consumption and carbon emissions.
-This study allows  to better understand the trade-off between quality and encoding carbon emissions of different encoder and determine which one is the most appropriate for climate change.
+In this project, we provide a comparative study between five leading video coding standards, namely H.264/AVC, H.265/HEVC, H.266/VVC, VP9, and AV1 through their open-source and fast software encoders x264, x265, VVenC, libvpx-vp9, and SVT-AV1, respectively, in terms of quality, energy consumption and CO2 emissions.
+This study provides a better understanding of the trade-off between energy consumption, bitrate, and quality of different encoders and determines which is the most suitable for developing a green and sustainable video streaming solution.

 ## Install